haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-without-significant-0.3.md

 With TDS, we can calculate the amount of coffee compounds in the beverage based on its weight, and then calculate the extraction yield.
 The extraction yield is highly correlated with the flavor of coffee and is one of the most important (and objective) indicators.

-Jonathan Gagné wrote a very detailed article in 2019 telling us how to calculate the extraction yield, so I won't reinvent the wheel here.
+Jonathan Gagné wrote a very detailed article in 2019 explaining how to calculate the extraction yield, so I won't reinvent the wheel here.
 Please refer to his masterpiece [Measuring and Reporting Extraction Yield](https://coffeeadastra.com/2019/02/17/measuring-and-reporting-extraction-yields/).

-In simple terms, in filter coffee extraction (e.g., pour-over), we generally use the following formula to estimate the extraction yield (EY), where $B$ represents the beverage weight, and $D$ represents coffee dose.
+In simple terms, for filter coffee extraction (e.g., pour-over), we generally use the following formula to estimate the extraction yield (EY), where $B$ represents the beverage weight, and $D$ represents the coffee dose.

 $$ \mathrm{EY} = \displaystyle\frac{\mathrm{TDS} * B}{D} $$